apideck-libraries/vue-file-picker/README.md

 ## Usage

-Pass the JWT you got from the Vault session to `@apideck/vue-file-picker`, call the slot prop `open` to open the Vault modal.
+Pass the JWT you got from the Vault session to `@apideck/vue-file-picker`, call the slot prop `open` to open the FilePicker modal.

 ```vue
 <script setup lang="ts">